-► From the Home screen, tap the Menu key = , then tap Add apps & widgets.
+From the Home screen, touch and hold the Recent Apps Key , then tap Add apps & widgets.

 In dual view, the current Home screen is displayed above selection choices.
 Three tabs are displayed along the bottom.
-Tap App, Widgets, or Wallpaper.
+Tap Apps, Widgets, or Wallpapers.